 Miami – 2 Days

-After exploring Orlando, head down to Miami.
+After exploring Orlando, head down to spend 2 days in Miami.
 Start your visit at the iconic attraction of Miami Beach.
 Get some Florida sun and swim in the water.
 Wander around the Arts Deco district and see the murals at Wynwood Mall.
 Shop and eat by the waterfront at Bayside Marketplace.
 For a unique attraction, stroll through the beautiful Vizcaya Museum and Gardens.
 End your visit in Little Havana where you can try Cuban cuisine and understand the Cuban culture.

 Key West – 2 Days